Bayesian Estimation of Attribute and Identification Disclosure Risks in Synthetic Data: Overview of synthetic data risks evaluation

 \section{Overview of synthetic data risks evaluation}

-This paper considers two types of disclosure risks: i) attribute disclosure risks (i.e. the intruder correctly inferring the original values of the synthesized attributes), and ii) identification disclosure risks (i.e. the intruder correctly identifying a respondent in the sample by matching with other available information).
+This paper considers two types of disclosure risks: i) attribute disclosure risks, and ii) identification disclosure risks.
 Depending on the synthetic flavor (partially versus fully), one or both of these two types of disclosure risks potentially exist.
 In this section, we briefly discuss why for partially synthetic data, both attribute disclosure and identification disclosure risks potentially exist, whereas for fully synthetic data, only attribute disclosure risks are considered and evaluated.

 We note that these two types of disclosure risks are generic, i.e. for any synthetic data product, one or both types should be considered and evaluated.
-Attribute disclosure risks in particular, come in various forms depending on the nature of the synthesized attributes and the purposes of the privacy protection.
-For some applications, such as \citet{HuReiterWang2014PSD} where fully synthetic individual records were generated, the attribute disclosure risks are in the form of guessing correctly of the attributes of a record.
+Attribute disclosure risks in particular, come in various forms depending on the nature of the synthesized attributes and the type of privacy protection.
+For some applications, such as \citet{HuReiterWang2014PSD} where fully synthetic individual records were generated, the attribute disclosure risks are in the form of correctly inferring the attributes of a record.
 In other applications, for example when generating synthetic geolocation applications, researchers had created attribute disclosure risk measures based on distance between synthesized geolocations and actual geolocations \citep{WangReiter2012, Paiva2014SM, QuickHolanWikleReiter2015SS, QuickHolanWikle2018JRSSA}.
-Moreover, for synthetic business establishment data applications, researchers had created attribute disclosure risk measures based on percentages of closest match and their variations \citep{DomingoMateoTorra2001, KimKarrReiter2015JOS}, and other measures based on relative difference between the true largest value and the intruder's estimate \citep{KimReiterKarr2018JAS}.
+Moreover, for synthetic business establishment data applications, researchers had created attribute disclosure risk measures based on percentages of closest match \citep{DomingoMateoTorra2001, KimKarrReiter2015JOS}, and other measures based on relative difference between the true largest value and the intruder's estimate \citep{KimReiterKarr2018JAS}.
 We note that not all of these application-specific disclosure risk measures undergo similar estimation procedures as the ones we present in this paper.